 The extras on the tour included the use of masks for swimming (no snorkels) & photos taken by Palmeta throughout the day with a GoPro.
 This included underwater pictures, all provided on a CD at the end of the day.
 For all others, this meant returning to the port after 10pm to pick it up.
 As we were staying at Eleni’s place, they were delivered to our door!

 The food throughout the day cruise was all freshly prepared & delicious.
 It included pre-breakfast (cake), breakfast (sandwich), pre-lunch (bread & salami), lunch (pasta with tuna & tomato sauce), ice cream & as much wine, ouzo, soft drinks & water as you cared to drink.
 As long as they know a day before they can also provide a vegetarian option.

-During the full-day sailing tour, we saw mines for minerals, catacombs, colourful fishing villages, the best Milos beaches (some only accessible by climbing down a ladder or swimming to them), pirate caves, rocks of all colours of the rainbow, abandoned villages and sea bluer & clearer than you can really believe is natural.
-Here are my favourite spots not to be missed.
+During the full-day Milos boat tour, we saw mineral mines, catacombs, colourful fishing villages, the best Milos beaches (some only accessible by climbing down a ladder or swimming to them), pirate caves, rocks of all colours of the rainbow, abandoned villages and sea bluer & clearer than you can really believe is natural.
+Here are my favourite spots not to be missed: